influxdata/telegraf/plugins/inputs/filecount/README.md

 # Count files in a directory and compute their size
 [[inputs.filecount]]
   ## Directory to gather stats about.
+  ##   deprecated in 1.9; use the directories option
   directory = "/var/cache/apt/archives"

+  ## Directories to gather stats about.
+  ## This accept standard unit glob matching rules, but with the addition of
+  ## ** as a "super asterisk". ie:
+  ##   /var/log/**    -> recursively find all directories in /var/log and count files in each directories
+  ##   /var/log/*/*   -> find all directories with a parent dir in /var/log and count files in each directories
+  ##   /var/log       -> count all files in /var/log and all of its subdirectories
+  directories = ["/var/cache/apt/archives"]

   ## Also compute total size of matched elements.
 Defaults to false.
   count_size = false